bandicoot-imaging-sciences/bivot/README-textures.md

 1. Metal/roughness model
 2. BIS model

 Materials are stored in a `textures` folder, with sub-folders for each material.
-The texture file format is 16 bit half float EXR.
 Textures are 1k, 2k or 4k square.
+The texture file formats supported are:
+* 16 bit half float EXR, RGB channel names
+* 8 bit PNG, RGB channels
+* 8 bit JPEG, RGB channels

 ## Metal/roughness model

-This model is intended to match the common physically-based rendering (PBR) metal/roughness model used in visual effects and rendering tools such as Substance, Redshift, Maya, KeyShot, Three.js and Blender.
+This model is intended to match the common physically-based rendering (PBR) metal/roughness model used in visual effects and rendering tools such as Substance, Redshift, KeyShot, Three.js and Blender.

 Each material sub-folder contains the following files: